-Here, the spam checker has identified the contents of the email as being malicious in some way.
-You will need to update the email content or subject line, so as to fix this.
+The spam checker has identified the email content as malicious.
+You will need to update the email content or subject line to fix this.

-These bullet points are just some of the common factors that affect your emails.
-You can check our Email Content Guide for a detailed tutorial on how you can fix the spam identification and what are different kinds of things to keep in mind with email content.
+You can check our Email Content Guide for a detailed tutorial on how you can fix spam identification and things to keep in mind while writing email content.

 550, "5.7.1": The user or domain that you are sending to (or from) has a policy that prohibits the mail that you sent.
 Please contact your domain administrator for further details.
 For more information, visit Sorry, a policy is in place that prevents your message from being sent.

-- To keep Gmail efficient and accounts safe, Google limits the number of messages a Gmail user can receive.
+To keep Gmail accounts efficient and safe, Google limits the number of messages its users can receive.

-Here is the email frequency that Gmail has set for all of its users (These limits are subject to change from time to time):
+Here is the email frequency that Gmail has set for all users (These limits are subject to change):

 Per-minute: 60 Emails